AllianceSoftware/django-allianceutils/README.md

 AWS_S3_CUSTOM_DOMAIN = '%s.s3.amazonaws.com' % AWS_STORAGE_BUCKET_NAME
 ```

 #### StaticStorage

-This is an extension to S3BotoStorage that specifies a prefix for static files.
+* An extension to S3BotoStorage that specifies a prefix for static files.
-This allows you to put static files and media files in S3 without worrying
-about clobbering each other.
+* Allows you to put static files and media files in S3 without worrying about clobbering each other.

-Configuration:
+* Configuration

 ```python
 STATICFILES_STORAGE = 'allianceutils.storage.StaticStorage'